Mission & Goals

 - Provide multi-modal transportation infrastructure such as roads, rail, airport, and navigation improvements.

 - Foster the development of tourism and public recreational facilities.
-View conceptual plans for Duffy's Pond.
+View early conceptual plans for Duffy's Pond.

 - Partner with other private and public interests to enhance economic development potential as deemed appropriate by the Commissioners.